 WHY DOES THE DEAF INTERPRETER STAND ON STAGE NEAR THE PASTOR DURING WORSHIP SERVICES?
 We are so thankful for our Deaf Ministry and for those who have so faithfully served as interpreters during worship services.
 If you notice during a service or when watching a service on Youtube, our interpreters are located directly on stage with the pastor/speaker.
 This is because it is a far more effective ministry when our Deaf members are able to both understand what the pastor/speaker is saying (by seeing the interpreter) and also seeing the expressions used by that speaker that help convey meaning and purpose behind statements.
 By allowing the interpreter to be close to the speaker, the body language of the pastor/speaker is also visible to our Deaf community.

 HOW OFTEN ARE COMMUNION AND BAPTISM?
-Here at FBC, we celebrate communion once every three months (a total of four times each year).
+Here at FBCO, we celebrate communion once every three months (a total of four times each year).
 To participate in communion all we ask is that you have a relationship with Jesus Christ as your personal Lord and Savior.
-Baptisms are performed at various times throughout the year as determined by the senior pastor.
+Baptisms are performed at various times throughout the year as determined by the pastoral staff.
 If you are interested in baptism please email us!

-HOW CAN I GIVE FINANCIALLY AT FBC?
+HOW CAN I GIVE FINANCIALLY AT FBCO?
 AM I EXPECTED TO GIVE?
-We have recently added the option of safely and securely giving online (visit our Giving Page for more details)!
-You can also give at FBC during Sunday morning and evening services during the brief time of offering.
+We have recently added the option of safely and securely giving online or on the Givelify mobile app (visit our Giving Page for more details)!
+You can also give at FBCO during Sunday morning and evening services during the brief time of offering.
 However, if you are visiting us for the first time please do not feel obligated to give!
 Let the collection plate pass by and please enjoy your time as our guest.
-Here at FBC we trust that those who regularly attend and that those who are members will give to support the ministry here at FBC.
+Here at FBCO we trust that those who regularly attend and that those who are members will give to support the ministry here at FBCO.
 No one is required to give, for giving is between the giver and the Lord.

 HOW DO I GET PLUGGED IN?
 Your first step is to join us for worship!
 As you spend time with us you will be able to find a particular Sunday school class that fits you best as we continue to expand our ministries.
 If you are interested in serving as a volunteer leader for children/teens, desire to use your musical gifts in the choir or praise team, or simply want to serve in any area of need please let us know.
 Send us an email so you can use your spiritual gifts to bless the body of Christ!